 In addition, the Coggin College of Business hosts incoming faculty from exchange partners for periods ranging from 1-2 weeks to an entire semester or an academic year.
 Visiting faculty enhance on-campus education both by guest lecturing directly to students, and by leading faculty-only seminars on advanced topics.
 Other visitors, including business people, sitting ambassadors, top foreign policy professionals, and Nobel Laureates, also visit UNF for special lectures.

 Students can fully appreciate neither international business nor the diversity of the world in which they live without actually experiencing life abroad.
 Indeed, one's first international experience is virtually always a truly life-changing episode.
 Since many of Coggin College's non-traditional students are unable to spend the traditional semester abroad, Coggin College faculty lead a variety of short-term study abroad programs for credit each year.

-A faculty handbook [pdf] provides guidance and a set of policies for faculty interested in creating such programs.
+The above faculty handbook provides guidance and a set of policies for faculty interested in creating such programs.
 Visit the Coggin Study Abroad page to see a list of the current short-term and semester abroad courses being taught.
-For information on how to access the current study abroad application portal, please refer to the Study Abroad Application Manuel for Faculty and Staff.
+For information on how to access the current study abroad application portal, please refer to the Study Abroad Application Manual for Faculty and Staff.
 This is a resource for faculty currently teaching a study abroad course.